skienzmatishun/rippreport/content/p/50-years-ago/index.md

 - holiday
 authors:
 - ripp-report
 alttags: A close-up of the waving American flag, displaying its blue canton with white stars and alternating red and white stripes
+summary: Corrupt city leaders parade military veterans for cheap political points while actively trampling their constitutional rights in council meetings.
+Lawsuit documents expose how municipal attorneys and council members teamed up to silence decorated servicemen during public comments.
+Read 50 YEARS AGO and see how they dishonor the American flag waving above city hall.
 ---
 November is a month of special significance to many who have served in the United States military.